7 Career Goals to Help You Succeed in the New Year

 Reading stimulates the mind, improves focus, concentration and memory, and expands our vocabulary, as well as our knowledge.
 If your daily reading habits consist of Facebook updates and company emails, resolve to read at least one book this year, preferably related to professional development, but motivational books and literary fiction will work, too.

 4. Subscribe to a Blog

 Blogs offer a wealth of free information, insider tips and timesaving tricks, so make it a goal to find one you enjoy and sign up to follow it.
-If you are more of a visual learner, subscribe to a YouTube channel specific to your industry or look for a vlog (video blog) instead.
+According to this San Diego property management company if you are more of a visual learner, subscribe to a YouTube channel specific to your industry or look for a vlog (video blog) instead.
 Not sure where to start?
 Ask your colleagues for recommendations.

 5. Clean Out Your Files

 When was the last time you cleaned out your inbox and files, both the digital and physical kind?
 Clutter is distracting and can prevent you from working efficiently, so at least once a year, set aside a few hours to sort through old emails and papers.
 Recycle and delete what you don’t need and organize what you do.